 - Ask them about their techniques.
 For example, how often would they post on social media sites and what type of content works well?
 What is their technique for SEO?
 How often would they recommend that you produce a blog and how many words?
 Do they have an understanding of pay per click or social advertising?
-How would they conduct a keyword research exercise?

 Ask to meet the team!
 You can tell a lot by visiting the offices of a marketing company.
 What are the people like?
 What are the offices like?
 I can not express how important it is that you feel a connection to the company.
 You will be working with them for a long time, therefore it is important that you like the people that you will be working with.
 If they annoy you, or something about them just does not feel right then it should be a no. Even if it means going back to the drawing board.

 - Contract terms – how long are you signing up for and what is the termination period if things are not working out?
 Do you have a break clause?

 - Negotiate – even if you hate negotiating.
 If you don’t ask, then you don’t get!
 There may not be movement on fees but you might be able to gain some additional value.

 - How open are they about their processes?
 Ask to see an example of a report that they produce for their clients.
 What is their process for review meetings, or strategy meetings?
 How and where will they take place?

 - NDAs – do they have an NDA?
 Non-disclosure agreements exist for a reason.
 How do you know that you are protected?
 They have a full list of your clients, and your passwords to your social accounts.
 A professional agency will supply you with an NDA to sign and agree or it will be built into their terms and conditions.

 Is that all?..

 How you go through the process of choosing a digital marketing agency depends on the size and type of your company, the niche you’re active in, your level of competition, what you’re willing to spend on marketing, and what your ultimate goals are.